-The Town's economic development strategy continues to focus prioritizes on targeted investments, modernized regulations, enhanced infrastructure, promotion of a diverse business mix business friendly policies, and thoughtful revitalization of key commercial areas.
+The Town's economic development strategy prioritizes targeted investments, businessfriendly policies, and thoughtful revitalization of key commercial areas.
 Vienna is leveraging its strategic location within Northern Virginia to attract businesses while ensuring that the Town's economy aligns with community values.
-Each of Vienna's commercial districts - including Maple Avenue, Church Street, the lightindustrial area of Mill Street and Dominion Road, Cedar Lane, and the Corporate Park District - offers unique economic opportunities, and the Town is implementing targeted strategies to support their vitality.
+Each of Vienna's commercial districts - including Maple Avenue, Church Street, the light-industrial area of Mill Street and Dominion Road, Cedar Lane, and the Corporate Park District - offers unique economic opportunities, and the Town is implementing targeted strategies to support their vitality.

 Infrastructure improvements, small business support programs, commercial land preservation efforts, and initiatives to increase tourism will enhance Vienna's long-term economic sustainability.
 Vienna is also committed to fostering a supportive environment for small and locally owned businesses.
 Vienna is improving its regulatory processes to support economic growth.
 Streamlining permitting, updating zoning codes, and providing business incentives will make it easier for businesses to start and expand in the Town.
 This plan also recognizes regional market pressures and the need for flexibility, especially in long-vacant office areas such as 901 Follin Lane SE.
 This plan sets a clear direction for ensuring economic resilience, fostering a dynamic business climate, and enhancing the Town's unique character.